uniglot/korean-word-ipa-dictionary/README.md

 # Korean Word-IPA Dictionary

+### Notice 2 (28 Apr, 2023)

+Sorry, I just realized that I'm a weary lazy procrastinator.

+I restructured the codebase earlier, but no update yet.
+I'll do remaining things maybe... within September?

 ### Notice (19 Aug, 2022)

 I'm going to refactor the entire code soon and add a CI pipeline to keep the dictionary updated!